kaycix/humboldtnativeplants/index.md

 where_to_buy:
   - image_path: /assets/images/cnps_northcoast_nursery.jpg
     title: "Where to Buy Native Plants"
-    excerpt: "There are many local nurseries that carry native plants - and sources for native seeds online."
+    excerpt: "Get to know local nurseries that carry native plants and online sources for native seeds and plants."
     url: "/where_to_buy"
     btn_label: "Read More"
     btn_class: "btn--primary"